Government approves list of jobs to be advertised locally

 The Swiss Federal Council has approved the list of professions for which vacancies must be advertised at the local unemployment office.
 The measure intended to favour hiring Swiss over non-Swiss people is in response to a successful initiative in 2014 which demanded a limit on workers from the European Union.

 A total of 19 categories of professions encompassing 262 jobs were approved by the government on Wednesday.
-Employers will be obliged to advertise these jobs at the local unemployment offices from July 1, 2018 to December 31, 2019.
+Employers will be obliged to advertise these jobsexternal link at the local unemployment offices from July 1, 2018 to December 31, 2019.

 The jobs were selected by the economics ministry because the nationwide unemployment rate in the sectors crossed the 8% threshold.
 The period of calculation was from April 1, 2017 to March 30, 2018.
 In the future, the ministry will update the list during the fourth quarter of each year.